KNOWLEDGE BASE Mobile - Internet Usage In Germany

 The information on this page was current at the time it was published.
 Regulations, trends, statistics, and other information are constantly changing.
 While we strive to update our Knowledge Base, we strongly suggest you use these pages as a general guide and be sure to verify any regulations, statistics, guidelines, or other information that are important to your efforts.

 Mobile and Internet Usage in Germany

-With an 86% internet penetration rate, Germany is wired and online.
+With an 93.1% internet penetration rate, Germany is wired and online.
 Most Germans go online regularly, use all of their devices to do so, and have made the internet part of daily life.
 Four out of 10 Germans have social media accounts, and active users are on their accounts several hours per day.
-Almost a third of Germans have 4 or more connected devices, and 65% have smartphones.
+Over 84% of Germans use multiple devices (e.g., smartphones, tablets, laptops) to access the internet.